lifning/propolis/seg-fault.md

                 3146416
 ```

-In parallel, I tried to reproduce the SIGSEGV by making a minimal example using this code outside of propolis on my macbook.
+In parallel with looking at the propolis-server core file, I tried to reproduce the SIGSEGV by making a minimal example using this code outside of propolis on my macbook.
 I didn't see a segfault, but I did see a stack overflow:

 ```
 thread 'tokio-runtime-worker' has overflowed its stack